thegibster/ProjectNeighborhoodMap/README.md

 4. Clicking on a yelp review will open the review in a new tab.

-### Known bugs and Issues
-1. ListView of places names only populates once the search bar is used and the functions as desired, a fix to auto show the knockout view is pending.

 ### Build Tools
 1. Gulp(gulpfile.js) is used to watch the index.html file in src and pipe any changes into the index.html in the dist folder.
 2. Running

     >$ gulp serve

-    will serve uo the watch file function where changes to index.html are watched and updated.
+    will serve up the watch file function where changes to index.html are watched and updated.

 3. When changes are made the javascript files, from within the src folder of the project;run: